sst/guide/_examples/how-to-create-a-reactjs-app-with-serverless.md

 }
 ```

 We make a `get` call to our DynamoDB table and get the value of a row where the `counter` column has the value `clicks`.
-Since, we haven't written to this column yet, we are going to just return `0`.
+Since we haven't written to this column yet, we are going to just return `0`.

 {%change%} Let's install the `aws-sdk`.